-Sorority rush (AKA “recruitment”) just ended and I feel I have endured the worst 10 days of my parenting life.
+Sorority rush (AKA “recruitment”) just ended, and I feel I have endured the worst 10 days of my parenting life.
 I do not typically make such bold, dramatic statements.
 This experience has changed me, hopefully temporarily, into a strange and not very fun person to be around.
-I was in a sorority, but did not place extreme importance on my daughter being in a sorority.
-She wanted to go through rush and I expected it to be somewhat difficult.
+I was in a sorority but did not place extreme importance on my daughter being in a sorority.
+She wanted to go through a rush, and I expected it to be difficult.

 Preparing for sorority rush

 My daughter has had experience with anxiety throughout adolescence, but nothing prepared her (or me) for the intensity of rush.
-Trying to dissect this experience is challenging and unless you’ve been through rush, this article may not make sense.
-But if you are going through it with your daughter previously or have just finished and are experiencing PTSD as a result of this process, maybe this will resonate.
-My reactions along the way surprised me and I confess I am not very proud of some of my thoughts and feelings.
+Trying to dissect this experience is challenging, and unless you’ve been through rush, this article may not make sense.
+But if you are going through it with your daughter or have just finished and are experiencing PTSD due to this process, maybe this will resonate.
+My reactions along the way surprised me, and I confess I am not very proud of some of my thoughts and feelings.

-So your daughter wants to rush and you attempt to help her prepare for rush.
-You track down women who were in sororities at her school who are willing to write “recs” (letters of recommendations).
-You shop with your daughter for clothes and then let her shop more with friends because she wants to have some outfit options.
+So your daughter wants to rush, and you attempt to help her prepare.
+You track down women in sororities at her school and are willing to write “recs” (letters of recommendation).
+You shop with your daughter for clothes and then let her shop more with friends because she wants some outfit options.

-If your daughter is enrolling in a big university, rush will likely start before classes begin so you load up the car 5-7 days before the majority of the student body and move her into her dorm, rush wardrobe hanging in her closet, shoes lined up neatly.
-You leave her, go home, read all of the articles about dropping off your child at college and try not to be too sad.
+Suppose your daughter is enrolling in a big university.
+In that case, rush will likely start before classes begin, so you load up the car 5-7 days before the majority of the student body and move her into her dorm, rush wardrobe hanging in her closet, shoes lined up neatly.
+You leave her, go home, read all the articles about dropping off your child at college, and try not to be too sad.

 The cuts begin

 Rush begins the very next day.
-You feel anxious because you’ve done this yourself (or maybe not!) but you feel hopeful, excited and proud of your daughter for being brave enough to go through this process.
-If she is introverted, then she should be highly commended for putting herself out there.
+You feel anxious because you’ve done this yourself (or maybe not!), but you feel hopeful, excited, and proud of your daughter for being brave enough to go through this process.
+If she is introverted, she should be highly commended for putting herself out there.
 Whatever happens, she’ll meet amazing people.
 She is confident and social, this will be just fine.

-Then Round 2 comes, where the hopeful girls all show up, dressed and ready to receive their schedules, which will include only those sororities that invited them back.
+Then Round 2 comes, where the hopeful girls all show up, dressed and ready to receive their schedules, including only those sororities that invited them back.
 This may be the morning you get the first phone call or text that leaves you reeling.

 How could anyone have cut my daughter already?
 This early?
 Well, there are still some options on her schedule.
 You get on Facebook, which you were not going to do, and find other moms looking for answers.
 Some moms share some pretty painful information, which you appreciate, but you do not share any disappointments publicly because your daughter would kill you if you did.
 This is her journey.

-You do not judge the moms who share because they are looking for support and you really want to unload also.
+You do not judge the moms who share because they are looking for support, and you want to unload also.
 You don’t, but you read responses.
 Some experienced moms will offer words of encouragement.
 “Trust the process,” they say.
-You find this comforting, because of course rules and logistical feats must be followed to “process” 1500 girls through 16 sorority houses.
+You find this comforting because rules and logistical feats must be followed to “process” 1500 girls through 16 sorority houses.

 The rounds continue, each one bringing more cuts.
-And at some point during rush, “trust the process” becomes your least favorite phrase in the English language.
-Your daughter is cut from houses where she had great conversations and when she calls you crying, you will no longer trust the process.
+And at some point during rush, “trust the process” becomes your least favorite phrase in English.
+Your daughter is cut from houses where she had great conversations, and when she calls you crying, you will no longer trust the process.
 This process has led to that voice in her head “you are not likable enough, you are not cool enough, you are not outgoing enough.
 YOU.
 ARE.
 NOT.
 ENOUGH.”